-When someone says “ta gueule”, it’s a rude way to say, “shut up!”
-The longer phrase is “ferme ta gueule" or "shut your mouth!".
-But remember that gueule pertains to an animal’s mouth hence the rudeness of this expression.
+When someone says “ta guele,” it’s a rude way to say “shut up!”
+The longer phrase is “ferme ta gueule,” or "shut your mouth!"
+But remember that gueule pertains to an animal’s mouth, hence the rudeness of this expression.

-In English, when someone dismisses something as unimportant, you’d say, “whatever!”
-In French, the way to do this is to say “n’importe quoi”.
+In English, when someone dismisses something as unimportant, they’ll say, “whatever!”
+In French, the way to do this is to say “n’importe quoi.”

 Now this one needs a bit of background.
 You see, the verb rater means to miss something because you showed up late.
-Raté, as an insult, would therefore mean “a miss” such as when we say ‘hit or miss’ but it refers to a person who is a total failure.
+Raté, as an insult, would therefore mean “a miss” as in “hit or miss” but it refers to a person who is a total failure.
+A loser.

 It’s often said as a phrase “espèce de raté” (some sort of a miss).

 You know that con means idiot, right?
 Well, a roi des cons is the king of idiots.
 So this French insult truly stings!